mlbench/mlbench.github.io/_posts/2020-10-02-nlp-translation.md

 Where $$confidence = 1 - smoothing$$.
 The smoothing is set to a value of 0.1 for both tasks.

 ### Optimization
 As we have seen above, both models have a very high number of parameters to train.
-This can be an issue when using GPUs, as the model needs to fit in memory.
+This can be an issue when using GPUs, as the model needs to fit in memory, and back-propagation requires the memory to be at least twice the size of the model for it to work in memory.

+For example:
+- Transformer has 200 million trainable parameters.
+In full precision (`Float32`), this results in 800 MB for only storing the weights.
+- Forward pass requires to multiply and store each output.
+So we add another 800MB for forward pass
+- Each sent/received tensor for other workers will be of 800 MB.
+For 4 workers this results in 3.2 GB needed
+- Those sent tensors will take longer to be received as they are larger.
-Also, back-propagation requires the memory to be at least twice the size of the model for it to work in memory.
+- Backpropagation requires at least 3 to 4 times the amount of memory needed by the model to work, so another 3.2 GB of memory

+Considering those numbers, this results in memory usage of already ~ 8GB, which in reality is much greater as CUDA amd CudNN need also their share of memory.
+From our experiments, a memory of 16GB is far from enough to train those models in full precision.

 For that, instead of using regular precision, we used mixed-precision training, where most computations are done in `Float16`.
-We use a centralized version of `Adam`, where gradients are aggregated amongst all workers before updating weights.
+We use a synchronous data-parallel version of `Adam`, where gradients are aggregated amongst all workers before updating weights.

 ### Datasets
 Both tasks use the same test set, but are trained on slightly different data sets: